"I highly recommend Gammadyne Corporation and Centurion Setup."

 - A robust program does not rely on the presence of registry information.
 Your software should be able to use a default value in the absence of registry values, like ours does.

-Here is another example that opens an HTML file in a subdirectory of the installation directory:
+Here is another example that opens an HTML file in a subfolder of the installation folder:

-- The "Hide DOS Window" box is checked.
+- The "Hide DOS Window" box is checked (located below the Batch).